samuil/sxrb/README.md

 With `SXRB` one can write readable code that handles XML data, which later runs fast and has low memory usage.
 DSL combines SAX robustness with DOM simplicity.

+For quick start install `SXRB` with:

+    gem install sxrb

 Few examples
 =============